By: Laura A. Jana, MD, FAAP & Jennifer Shu, MD, FAAP

 It usually takes quite a while before children can master toothbrushing for themselves.
 Here are some practical suggestions to help you make brushing more fun for them and a matter of routine.

-- Start Early.
+Start early.
 No teeth?
 No problem.
 Simply going through the motions by regularly brushing and cleaning gums still serves a very useful purpose.

 bedtime brushing, technically speaking, your goal of brushing teeth is to clean food off of them, and the sooner the better.
 Yet few adults we know make a regular habit of brushing their teeth throughout the day.
 Start having your child brush after meals early in life and you stand a fighting chance of creating a lasting habit.

-- Sing, Sing a Song.
+Sing, sing a song.
 Or set a timer.
 Or come up with some other creative way to keep your child engaged in the act of brushing her teeth for the recommended 2 minutes, or for at least as long as it takes to make sure that your combined efforts leave them clean.
 Some toothbrushes even light up or play music for the amount of time a child should keep brushing, preventing kids from being fooled into thinking that they've brushed long enough.

 Check it out.
 If your child is showing signs of independence and insists on brushing on their own, then by all means let her.
 Just don't forget to get in the habit of proudly "checking out" their work at the end of each session while casually doing some touch-ups of your own.

 Appeal to taste.
 If Cinderella, the Cat in the Hat, a race car, or an electric toothbrush similar to yours has better prospects of winning your child over than you do, then by all means oblige.
 Feel free to indulge their tastes by letting them choose toothbrushes and toothpaste that they can really get excited about.
 There are also many flavored toothpastes that taste great and make it fun to brush.